Kotlin/dokka/dokka-subprojects/plugin-jekyll/README.md

 It supports both
 multi-project builds and multiplatform projects.

-The Jekyll plugin is shipped together with the Dokka Gradle plugin.

 **This plugin is at its early stages**, so you may experience issues and encounter bugs.
 Feel free to [report](https://github.com/Kotlin/dokka/issues/new/choose) any errors you see.